slamora/brackets-wiki/Brackets-Extensions.md

 * [Color Editor](https://github.com/GarthDB/brackets-inline-color-editor): Quick Edit on a hex/rgb/hsl color opens an inline color picker, plus a listing of all colors used in the file. _(Merged into Brackets as of Sprint 17)._
 * [Color Picker](https://github.com/jdiehl/brackets-color-picker): Quick Edit on a hex color opens an inline color picker. _(A color picker is built into Brackets as of Sprint 17)._
 * [Editor Shortcuts](https://github.com/aonic/editor-shortcuts): Keyboard shortcut to delete line. _(This command is built into Brackets as of Sprint 15)._
+* [HTML Tag Highlight](https://github.com/sathyamoorthi/brackets-html-tag-highlight): Highlight start and end tags in HTML document._(This is not working in sprint 28.
+Already there is a [pull request](https://github.com/adobe/brackets/pull/4504) for this functionality.)._